aperturerobotics/go-lmdb/README.md

 features of LMDB, nor expose the full low-level LMDB API.
 It provides:

-* batching of updates: read-write transactions will be batched together automatically.
-This allows you to control (to some extent) the trade-off between latency and throughput: smaller batches can mean a longer queue of update transactions forming which can increase latency.
-But, larger batches can introduce their own delays as commits can be spread further apart.
+* batching of updates: read-write transactions will be batched together automatically up to some limit set by a parameter.
+This allows you to control (to some extent) the trade-off between latency and throughput: smaller batches will result in more fsyncs going on, but may reduce latency; larger batches may increase latency, but there will be fewer fsyncs.
 * automatic resizing: LMDB returns an error if its database file fills up.
 LMDB also has an API to increase the size of its database file.
-  Many modern file-systems support _sparse files_ which make it possible to create a huge empty file which only uses the amount of data that has been written.
-For such file-systems, it's very reasonable to start with a very large file.
-But not all file-systems support _sparse files_.
-So for better portability, it's preferable to support using smaller file sizes, and dynamically increase the size as necessary.
-This binding handles that automatically.
+  In general LMDB recommends starting with a huge file size for its database, and relying on the underlying filesystem supporting sparse files, which most modern file systems do.
+However, there's still always the risk that you end up putting in more data than you thought you would, so this binding automatically copes and increases the size when necessary.
 * minimal copy of data from Go to C and back again.
 In most cases, Puts of a key-value pair can be written directly to disk without further copies being taken.
 Reads can access the data on disk with